Shoreham-Wading River High School: Athletics

-In 2014, the Wildcats captured the first Rutgers Cup in school history (an award given to the best public football team on Long Island) alongside their very first Long Island championship and finished the season with a perfect record of 12–0.
-In 2014, Thomas Cutinella, a member of Shoreham-Wading River High School's varsity football team, died of a head injury sustained during a routine play in a football game at John Glenn High School in Elwood.
-Shoreham-Wading River High School later dedicated its main athletic field Thomas Cutinella Memorial Field in his honor.
+In 2014, the Wildcats football team made significant strides by winning the inaugural Rutgers Cup, an accolade that positioned them as the premier public football team on Long Island.
+Their triumph extended to claiming their first Long Island championship in 2014, followed by successful title defenses in 2015 and 2016, culminating in back-to-back-to-back championships.
+However, the joy of victory was tempered by tragedy when Thomas Cutinella, a dedicated member of the varsity football team, died due to a head injury sustained during a game at John Glenn High School in Elwood on October 2, 2014.
+In his memory, Shoreham-Wading River High School honored Cutinella by dedicating its main athletic field as the Thomas Cutinella Memorial Field.